agent-validator/agent-validator/README.md

 **Q: How do I access the web dashboard securely?**
 A: Use `agent-validator dashboard` which creates a secure local proxy server.
 Never put your license key in URLs - the CLI handles authentication securely via headers.

+**Q: How do I verify my license key is set correctly?**
+A: Use `agent-validator config --show --show-secrets` to display the actual license key value.
+By default, sensitive values are masked as `***` for security.

 **Q: What's the performance impact?**
 A: Minimal.
 Validation is fast, and logging is asynchronous.
 The main overhead comes from retry attempts when validation fails.